pivotal-cf/docs-aws-services/creating.html.md.erb.md

 To view the corresponding credentials, run the following command:
 <pre class="terminal">$ cf service-key YOUR-SERVICE-INSTANCE SERVICE-KEY-NAME</pre>

-This returns credentials in JSON format, containing the Access Key ID and Secret, and the ARN for the underlying resource in AWS.
+This returns credentials in JSON format, containing the Access Key ID and Secret, and the Amazon Resource Name (ARN) for the underlying resource in AWS.
 For example, service key credentials for an S3 bucket would return the following:

 <pre class="terminal">
 {